Yeh Rishta Kya Kehlata Hai's Mohena Singh Gets Engaged In Goa; Mohsin, Shivangi & Others Attend

 Mohsin & Shivangi

-In a picture (collage) that is doing rounds on social media, Mohsin was seen wearing peach-white suit and white pant, while Shivangi looked gorgeous in white floral attire.
+In a picture (collage) that is doing the rounds on social media, Mohsin was seen wearing a peach-white suit and white pant, while Shivangi looked gorgeous in a white floral attire.

 Most Read: Puncch Beat & Kehne Ko Humsafar Hain 2 Trailers Revealed; Fans Excited To Watch Priyank & Parth!